Deca Joins

-The band's original name was FUBAR, but in 2016, they changed their name to Gray Dwarf Star (灰矮星), and in 2017, they switched to their current name of Deca Joins.
+The band's original name was FUBAR (an acronym of Fucked Up Beyond All Repair), but in 2016, they changed their name to Gray Dwarf Star (灰矮星), and in 2017, they switched to their current name of Deca Joins.

 History

 FUBAR (2013-15)

-In September 2013, Zheng Jingru and a few other students at the Taipei National University of the Arts formed a rock band named FUBAR.
+In May 2013, Zheng Jingru and a few other students at the Taipei National University of the Arts formed a rock band named FUBAR.
 The name "FUBAR" stands for "Fucked Up Beyond All Repair."

 In April 2014, FUBAR released their first album, entitled Lu Qiang (盧強).
 However, the band was put on pause later that year, when the lead singer Zheng Jingru enlisted in Taiwan's mandatory military service.

 Grey Dwarf Star (2016-17)

 In January 2016, Zheng Jingru was discharged from military service, and the band re-formed under the new name Gray Dwarf Star (灰矮星).
 In October 2016, the band released their single "Fashan Chen" (乏善可陳).

 Deca Joins (2017-present)

 In January 2017, the band changed their name again to the current "Deca Joins," which is a combination of the English words "decadent" and "decaffeination".
 In April 2017, Deca Joins released the album Bathroom (浴室), which drew wide acclaim in both Taiwan and internationally.
 The band went on tour to promote the album in Taiwan and Mainland China.

 In November 2018, they released the album Go Slow, and went on another tour to promote the album.
 The popular single from this album, "Wave" (海浪), has received over 1.5 million views on YouTube.
 In 2019, the music video for the song "Go Slow" was nominated for the Golden Melody Award for Best Music Video.

 In October 2019, the band released the single "When Fog Dissipates" (霧散去的時候).
 They began their tour "In Between Mountains" to promote the single in Asia, Australia, and the United States, but their tour was cancelled midway through due to the COVID-19 pandemic.

 In December 2020, Deca Joins released an album called Bird and Reflections (鳥鳥鳥), for which the band was nominated for the Golden Melody Award for best band.
 In 2023, the band has since started embarked on another tour called "Reverie's Edge."

 In July 2025, Deca Joins released their single "偏見".

+In March 2026, the band released their third album A Brief Stop (在這裡停一下), which has been six year since their last full album release.
+They also start the 2026 tour "A Brief Stop" from May to October 2026 visiting Asia, and North America.